 - 2160p – 27-32 inches

-Naturally, 4K can look good even on larger screens, but most people agree that 32 inches is about as large as a desktop monitor should get and that anything beyond that is just uncomfortable to view up close.
+Naturally, 4K can look good even on larger screens, but most people agree that 32 inches are about as large as a desktop monitor should get and that anything beyond that is just uncomfortable to view up close.

 But of course, that is only if we’re talking about regular widescreen monitors with a 16:9 aspect ratio, which brings us to the next point…